 The International Code Council has approved this event for .6 CEUs in the specialty area of Building (Preferred Provider No. 1232).

 Completion certificates will be awarded to participants who complete this event, respond to prompts and earn a passing score (80%) on the quiz that follows the presentation (multiple attempts allowed).

 Mr. Fronapfel’s experience in design, analysis and forensic review of the soil/structure interaction on hundreds of projects, and thousands of structures provides insightful, analytical and real world expertise.
 His education and experience includes geo-hydrology, hydrology, hydraulics, civil engineering, structural engineering and building systems including thermal protection, ventilation of confined spaces, waterproofing, roofing and cladding for residential, commercial, education, and industrial settings.
 He is licensed to practice engineering in 39 states and Puerto Rico.
-In addition to engineering, his background includes cost consulting, contract resolution, and project scheduling, consulting and construction project issues.
-Mr. Fronapfel has served for over 14 years as an adjunct professor at the University of Denver, Burns School of Real Estate and Construction Management teaching construction systems, LEED, mechanical-electrical plumbing, construction estimating, and project scheduling.
-He has been qualified as an expert in these fields in over 80 trials in District and Federal Courts, providing over 600 depositions and hundreds of arbitrations.
+In addition to engineering, his background includes cost consulting, contract resolution, and project scheduling, consulting, and construction project issues.
+Mr. Fronapfel has served for over 18 years as an adjunct professor at the University of Denver, Burns School of Real Estate and Construction Management and now with the College of Contract Management, UK, teaching construction systems, LEED, mechanical-electrical plumbing, construction estimating, and project scheduling and the Diplomate in Structural Forensic Engineering.
+He has been qualified as an expert in these fields in over 100 trials in District and Federal Courts, providing over 700 depositions and hundreds of arbitrations.
 He has been engaged in thousands of cases including being used as an umpire and expert in mediations.

 AIA Provider Statement: